 If you are retiring soon or just exploring a relationship with a financial advisor, be sure to ask these 11 questions during the interview process.
 And interview at least three advisors.
-This should give you a good sense of whom you want to work with and why.
+That should give you a good idea of whom you want to work with and why.

 There are many "professionals" that call themselves financial advisors.
 However, not all are created equal.
 The first question you should ask any prospective advisor you meet with is "Are you a Fiduciary?"

 A Fiduciary has a legal obligation to do what is in the best interest of the client.
 Non-fiduciaries need only to recommend products that are “suitable” — even if they’re not the lowest-cost or most ideal for you.
 That’s why you want to know about the fiduciary rule and ask potential advisors if they follow that standard.
 At 80/20 Financial we are a Fiduciary Advisor.

 Advisors can use a variety of fee structures.
 To keep it simple and avoid conflicts of interest, focus on fee-only or fee-based advisors.
 Fee-only or fee-based advisors might charge a percentage of the assets they manage for you (1% is common), or they charge a flat fee for services or an hourly fee.

 Then ask the potential advisor who pays them?
 As an independent advisor I work for you and get paid by you.
 An advisor that works at the company you see on every street corner gets paid by that company.
 That's who they work for.
 Who do you think will give you better advice?

 If you are only being "sold" an insurance product for your entire retirement solution you are dealing with a commissioned insurance salesman only.

 See 80/20 Financial fees here.
 We are a fee-based fiduciary advisor.
 We get paid by YOU.

 In addition to paying the advisor, you could face other fees and you’ll want to know what they are.
 All of your investments will have a fee as well.
 For example, every mutual fund has an expense ratio.